Best Practices for Pipelines

 For file corruption or inaccessible files/objects, the pipeline skips the affected files.

-Use ALTER PIPELINE … DROP FILE <filename>
+Use ALTER PIPELINE … DROP FILE <filename>to allow reprocessing.

 -